 In 1985, 1987, and 1994, much-appreciated donations from Mrs. Mary Coyne Rowell Jackman, mainly through the Jackman Foundation, enabled us to establish the library on a permanent basis with a modest endowment.
 The library was then renamed to honour Mrs. Jackman's mother, Nellie Langford Rowell .

-DevelopmentOver its 13 years at York, the library has become far larger and more complex.
-Initially very small and catalogued by a system unique to the YWCA, its book collection has expanded from under 2000 volumes to about 18,500 and periodical subscriptions from 55 to nearly 100.
-Over a period of years the catalogue was converted to the Library of Congress system.
+DevelopmentOver its 32 years at York, the library has become far larger and more complex.
+Initially very small and catalogued by a system unique to the YWCA, its book collection has expanded from under 2000 volumes to about 21,500 and includes numerous periodicals.
+Over a period of years the catalogue was converted to the Library of Congress system and more recently integrated with that of the University Libraries.
 The periodicals are indexed in an annotated bibliography as well as by subject and special issues.
-The broadside boxes, which contain ephemera, have grown from 60 to 226; major documents in the boxes are now cross-referenced by subject.
+The broadside boxes, which contain ephemera, have grown from 60 to 460; documents in the boxes are now searchable through Zotero.

 After our initial irregular open hours of up to 20 hours a week, we can now maintain regular hours of over 40 per week, including evenings to accommodate evening and part-time students.

-StaffThe Nellie Langford Rowell Library staff at York has grown from a single part-time student library assistant to a group of up to 10 students, some of them undergraduates under the Ontario work/study programme, some of them graduate students seconded through programmes including English, Political Science, the Interdisciplinary MA, and Environmental Studies as well as Women's Studies.
+StaffThe Nellie Langford Rowell Library staff at York grew from a single part-time student library assistant to a group of up to 10 students, some of them undergraduates under the Ontario work/study programme, some of them graduate students seconded through programmes including English, Political Science, the Interdisciplinary MA, and Environmental Studies as well as Women's Studies.
 In 1986 an experienced community organizer, Christine Donald, was engaged part-time to coordinate the workings of the library and staff.
+Currently the library is staffed by work/study students, bursary students and a coordinator.

 Community relationsIncluded in the terms under which the YWCA donated the collection to York University was the stipulation that the library must be open to the wider community from whence it sprang, as well as the university which now houses it.

-Archive materialThe collection of papers and pamphlets that was inherited with the YWCA collection has been steadily added to, so that some 225 broadside boxes now contain material on topics ranging from abortion to young women.
-Reluctantly, the library has decided it cannot be an archive as such, and regularly forwards material (such as organizational records, flyers advertising events, or personal communications) to the Canadian Women's Movement Archives now located in the University of Ottawa.
+Archive materialThe collection of papers and pamphlets that was inherited with the YWCA collection has been steadily added to, so that some 463 broadside boxes now contain material on topics ranging from abortion to young women.

 EventsOver the years the library has expanded and diversified its activities.
 For the important feminist holidays of Persons Day and International Women's Day, it has prepared and circulates historical flyers.
 In addition, it offers occasional contemporary programming such as Women's Words/Mots de femmes, the 1994 exhibition of women's writings, as well as book launches for women writers at York, most recently for Prof. Vijay Agnew's Resisting Discrimination: Women from Asia, Africa, & the Caribbean & the Women's Movement in Canada (1996).